Powerlearnproject/se-day1-assignment-slimblim02/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.
+Example of vague prompt: Write about technology Improve pdompt is more effective for its specificity, clear structure, focus scope and clear framework.